hiperlogic/ComputerGraphics_Studies/README.md

 }
 ```

-The fragment shader remains unchanged.
+The fragment shader remains unchanged, with no input and one output that is the draw color.

 ### The vertex data